jaanga/terrain-srtm30-plus-r2/readme.md

 <span style=display:none; >[View as web page]( http://jaanga.github.io/terrain-srtm30-plus-r2/terrain-srtm30-plus.html "view the files as apps." ) <input value="<< You are here" size=15 style="font:bold 11pt monospace;border-width:0;" ></span>

-Jaanga Terrain repositories with SRTM30 Plus in the title are a set of repositories with derived data or data viewers that relate to the efforts of the:
+Jaanga Terrain repositories with 'SRTM30 Plus' in the title are a set of repositories with derived data or data viewers that relate to the efforts of the:

 [Scripps Institution of Oceanography]( http://en.wikipedia.org/wiki/Scripps_Institution_of_Oceanography ) at [UCSD]( https://scripps.ucsd.edu/ ).
 More specifically, the data is sourced from the Scripps' [Satellite Geodesy]( http://topex.ucsd.edu/index.html ) web site.
-And even more specifically to the Institution's long-standing effort to supply and maintain a most accurate and most complete single source of global bathymetric data based on the [SRTM].
+And even more specifically to the files relating to the Institution's long-standing effort to supply and maintain a most accurate and most complete single source of global bathymetric data based on the [Shuttle Radar Topography Mission (SRTM)]( http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission ).

-The repositories include open data and open source viewers.
-Currently only data based on the SRTM30 plus project is available.
+The Jaanga Terrain repositories include both open data and open source data viewers.
+Currently the SRTM30 plus data is available in two formats.

-And it is only available as PNG heightmaps organized in [Tile Mapping Service (TMS)]( http://en.wikipedia.org/wiki/Tile_Map_Service ) format.
+* PNG heightmaps organized in [Tile Mapping Service (TMS)]( http://en.wikipedia.org/wiki/Tile_Map_Service ) format.

-Future revisions should include more detailed data as well as heightmaps in the more traditional 1 degree x 1 dregree format.
+* PNG heightmaps organized on a 10x10 degree grid format

 ## Data Sources